 - remind to arm when leaving

-- remind to disarm when approaching
+- remind to disarm on return

 The Geofence function only works if the GPS module is active on the smartphone (geodata transfer is enabled) and Internet access is available.
+The function may not send push notifications if the operating system does not provide the Ajax app with data on changes in the smartphone’s position in space.

 For correct operation of the function